dgutov/diff-hl/README.md

 About
 =====

-`diff-hl-mode` highlights uncommitted changes on the left fringe of the buffer window, allows you to jump between them, and revert them selectively.
+`diff-hl-mode` highlights uncommitted changes on the left fringe of the window, allows you to jump between and revert them selectively.

 For the usage instructions and the list of commands, see the header comment.